Advanced Obstetrics - Mount Sinai Hospital

 Application Deadline: Submit Application Form by September 1st of each year

-The overall goal of the Fellowship is to gain experience of contemporary North American obstetrical practice as it applies to the assessment, management, and post-partum care of high-risk pregnancies.
+The overall goal of the Fellowship is to gain initial experience of contemporary North American tertiary-level obstetric practice as it applies to the assessment, management, and postpartum care of both high- and low-risk pregnancies.

-The Fellowship is intended for an overseas graduate of Obstetrics and Gynaecology, and it is expected that the Fellow will function as the level of a Canadian PGY3 or PGY4 resident.
+The Fellowship is intended for overseas trained graduate specialists in Obstetrics and Gynaecology, and Advanced Obstetrics Fellows are expected to function at the level of a Canadian PGY2-3 resident.

 The objectives of this Fellowship Program are as follows:

-- To develop an in-depth knowledge of the range of obstetrical problems and emergencies managed at this busy North American tertiary-care facility.
+- To be exposed to and develop knowledge of the range of high- and low-risk obstetrical problems and emergencies.

-- To understand and learn current management protocols, including SOGC and ACOG guidelines, for these conditions including the concept of risk management.
+- To understand and learn contemporary obstetric care management protocols, including SOGC and ACOG guidelines, including the concept of risk management.

-- To function in an educational capacity to junior (intern-PGY1 and core PGY2-3) postgraduate trainees in the labour and delivery and post-partum environments.
+- To function in an educational capacity to junior clinical postgraduate trainees in obstetric Triage, labour and delivery and postpartum care.

-- To provide educational instruction to the clinical medical students assigned daily to the labour and delivery area.
+- To provide educational instruction to rotating clinical medical students in obstetrics.

-- To attend and participate in educational rounds, seminars and conferences provided for Obstetrics, especially noon rounds Tuesday, Wednesday, Thursday, and Friday sign-out rounds on the antenatal floor.
+- To attend and participate in educational rounds, seminars and conferences provided within the Department of Obstetrics & Gynaecology related to advanced obstetric care.